chriott/DeAMR/README.md

 # Introduction

-## Abstract Meaning Representation (AMR)
+## Abstract Meaning Representation

 AMR is a semantic formalism that captures information on "who is doing what to whom" in a sentence.
 DeAMR is its German adaptation.
 AMR (and hence DeAMR) can be visualized as a rooted, directed, acyclic graph.
 The edges are relations.
-Each node in the graph has a variable and they are labeled with concepts:
+Each node in the graph has a variable, and they are labeled with concepts:

 <p align="center">
 <img src="https://i.ibb.co/djVMtR8/Bildschirmfoto-2022-10-20-um-21-30-43.png" width=60% height=100%>